Briguy52/classnotes/dynamicProgramming.md

 ```
 Fib(n)
   if n≤1 return 1
-  if n is "solved" return solution(n) // can accomplish this with a hash table (see LeetCode's Two Sum one-pass lookup table solution)
+  if n is "solved" return solution(n)
   r = f(n-1) + f(n-2)
   mark n as solved, solution[n] = r
   return r
 ```
+*Note: can accomplish this with a hash table (see LeetCode's Two Sum one-pass lookup table solution)*